Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Congratulations! 🥳

-The codebase for this tutorial is open-source, and you can find it on the {{< external-link link="https://github.com/genez-io/genezio-examples/tree/main/typescript/shopping-cart" >}}GitHub repository{{< /external-link >}}.
+The codebase for this tutorial is open-source, and you can find it in this {{< external-link link="https://github.com/genez-io/genezio-examples/tree/main/typescript/shopping-cart" >}}GitHub repository{{< /external-link >}}.

 I hope you enjoyed this tutorial and I encourage you to check out our other {{< external-link link="https://genez.io/blog" >}}tutorials{{< /external-link >}} for more tips and tricks on improving your software engineering skills. 🥷 💻